eoinlarkin/retro-pc/README.md

 The objective of the project was to build a fully functioning ecommerce website with a responsive design and Stripe integration.
 The site is styled as an online marketplace selling vitage computer hardware.

+## Development

+An agile approach was used in the Developmet of the site.
+Development of the site was broken down into four distinct sprints as follows:

+- 01 - Initial Deployment
+- 02 - Development of Core Functionality
+- 03 - Site styling & enhancements
+- 04 - Testing & Documentation

+The Sprints were tracked on Github using the Github [milestone](https://github.com/eoinlarkin/retro-pc/milestones?state=closed) tracker.

 ### User Stories

 In designing the site, I defined a number of user stories as follows.
 User stories were recorded and tracked in the [Project Kanban Board](https://github.com/users/eoinlarkin/projects/2).

 User stories were categorised as either _"must have"_  or _"nice to have"_.
 Not all user stories categorised as _"nice to have"_ were implemented.
 These have been left open as issues on the [GitHub issues](https://github.com/eoinlarkin/retro-pc/issues) page.

-The user stories classified as _*"must_have"_ for the site were defined as follows:
+The user stories classified as _**"must_have"**_ for the site were defined as follows:

 #### Viewing and Navigating